lifemapper/bison/_sphinx_config/pages/history/year4_planA.rst

    * other geospatial regions for summarizing
    * RIIS determinations using state and taxon contained in both GBIF and RIIS records

+Occasionally a point will intersect with a county envelope (created for a spatial index) but not be contained within the returned geometry.
+In that case, return the values from the geometry nearest to the point.

     ```commandline
     python process_gbif.py annotate data/config/process_gbif.json
     ```